 While all of this is certainly heading in the right direction, more information on these proposals is required before any changes are implemented.
 As it stands, professionals in the property sector are calling for greater clarity on timescales, technical legal details and how the changes will work in practice.

-Meanwhile, if you’re looking to invest in a leasehold property, it’s worth reading our article first: https://www.reedsrains.co.uk/blog/what-is-leasehold-anyway
+Meanwhile, if you’re looking to invest in a leasehold property, it’s worth reading our 'What is a leasehold anyway' article first.

 If you have any more questions about these proposals or would like to discuss anything else about leasehold properties, just contact your local Reeds Rains branch and one of the team will be happy to help.